-Puppy Educators play one of the most important roles in training an Assistance Dog.
+Puppy Volunteers play one of the most important roles in training an Assistance Dog.
 They selflessly donate their home and their time to help raise a well-mannered pup who has been exposed to as many different sights, sounds and smells as possible and who will grow into a well-adjusted adult that relates well to other dogs, other animals and people.
 Together with lots of socialising with other dogs, this includes taking the pup on all modes of public transport and teaching him/her to remain focused on their training in busy community areas such as shopping centres.

 During their P-plate training, the dogs learn all the different skills that they will need to help their future client with everyday life.
 The training for each dog is carefully tailored to their personality, learning style and then, ultimately, the type of person that they will be matched with.
 Our team of expert trainers are continually assessing each dog throughout this stage as to what type of client they could best be paired with.